ACCELQ Logo

 4. Compatibility Failures: Bridging Cross-Platform Gaps

 Compatibility bugs occur when software fails to perform uniformly across different environments, including browsers, operating systems, or devices.
-These issues lead to fragmented user experiences.
+These software bug examples lead to fragmented user experiences.

 Aspect Description